1. Academic Validation

 Abstract

 Background: Vascular endothelial growth factor (VEGF) is known to be associated with the pathogenesis of chronic rhinosinusitis with nasal polyps (CRSwNP).
 VEGF is produced by a variety of cells including fibroblasts.
 It was recently reported that prostaglandin (PG) E2 induces VEGF release by nasal polyp fibroblasts.
-However, little is known regarding possible regulation of VEGF by other PGs.
+However, little is known regarding possible regulation of VEGF by Other PGs.
 We have reported that molecules that regulate PGD2 metabolism play roles in the pathogenesis of CRS including in local eosinophilia and type 2 cytokine production.
 In the present study, we sought to determine whether PGD2 regulates VEGF release by nasal polyp fibroblasts.

 Methods: Nasal polyp fibroblasts were established from nasal polyps.
 These fibroblasts were stimulated with serial dilutions of PGD2 or PGD2 receptor (DP/CRTH2)-selective agonists in the presence or absence of receptor-selective antagonists.
 The concentration of VEGF in the culture supernatants was determined using ELISA.